Ekahau/nativelibs4java/README.md

+Forked from https://github.com/jonhare/nativelibs4java which fixes an issue tp BridJ with loading libraries on OSX Catalina.

 This repository hosts source code for the following (related) projects :

 *   [JNAerator](http://code.google.com/p/jnaerator/) parses C, C++ and Objective-C headers and generates Java bindings for use with BridJ, JNA or Rococoa